Insurer's Duty to Defend: Navigating the "Eight Corners" Rule, Withdrawal From an Ongoing Defense and More

 Advocating Complex Defense Duty Issues From Insurer and Policyholder Perspectives

 This CLE course will discuss three important aspects of a liability insurer's duty to defend: (1) determining an insurer's duty to defend from pleadings and other sources; (2) circumstances when an insurer can withdraw from a defense; and (3) sometimes overlooked issues where there is collusion in the insurer-insured-claimant relationship.
-The program will look at how various jurisdictions interpret these thorny issues and best arguments from the perspective of both insurers and policyholders.
+The program will look at how various jurisdictions interpret these thorny issues and address arguments raised by both insurers and policyholders.

 - Determining the duty to defend under the "eight corners" rule and beyond